globalis-ms/multisite-clone-duplicator/readme.txt

 == Description ==

 MultiSite Clone Duplicator adds a "Duplicate Site" functionnality to your network installation.
-It allows you to clone any site of your, network into a new one : all data, files, users and roles can be copied.
+It allows you to clone any site of your network into a new one : all data, files, users and roles can be copied.
 It is usefull when you want to create multiple sites from a same template : do not waste your time on copy the same configuration again and again !
 Simple and user-friendly, this plugin extends WordPress core network's functionalities without polluting the dashboard.

 = Features: =
 * Clones any site of your wordpress multisite installation